A decade of Learning and Growth with the Melton Foundation

 - The necessity for Open Communication

-It is not easy for you to understand fully the experience of other people and likewise for them yours
+It is not easy for you to understand the experience of other people fully and likewise for them yours.

-Investing time and effort in communicating transparently with others helps make your perspective become more accessible to other people with the benefits mentioned above
+Investing time and effort in communicating transparently with others helps make your perspective become more accessible to other people with the benefits mentioned above.

 - Embracing Multiple Identities